Shockwave Therapy in Lighthouse Point, FL

 What is shockwave therapy?

-Shockwave therapy โ formally extracorporeal shockwave therapy (ESWT) โ uses focused acoustic pressure waves to stimulate healing in damaged tissue.
+Shockwave therapy — formally extracorporeal shockwave therapy (ESWT) — uses focused acoustic pressure waves to stimulate healing in damaged tissue.
 These are mechanical pressure waves, not electrical shocks.
-It's effective for tendinopathies, plantar fasciitis, calcific tendinitis, and chronic musculoskeletal conditions where normal healing has stalled.
+It's effective for plantar fasciitis, chronic muscle knots, and tendon problems where normal healing has stalled.

 What conditions does shockwave therapy treat?

 Shockwave is most useful for chronic soft-tissue and tendon problems that haven't responded to rest, physical therapy, or injections.
-Common indications include plantar fasciitis and heel pain, Achilles tendinopathy, patellar tendinopathy (jumper's knee), tennis and golfer's elbow, calcific tendinitis and rotator-cuff pain in the shoulder, frozen shoulder, and greater trochanteric (hip) pain syndrome.
-Dr. McNamara evaluates your specific case before recommending it.
+Common indications include plantar fasciitis and heel pain, stubborn muscle knots in the traps, rhomboids, glutes and hips, Achilles tendinopathy, tennis and golfer's elbow, and greater trochanteric (hip) pain syndrome.
+Shockwave is never applied to an area being treated with Class IV laser — Dr. McNamara selects one or the other for each area, and evaluates your specific case before recommending it.

 Is shockwave therapy painful?